AhmdNassar/Lane-detection/README.md

 what is next
 ---
-This work fine for good conditions roads, so next step to make it work fine in harder situations like.
+This work fine for good conditions roads, so next step to make it work fine in harder situations like dark frames, noise linee ..etc.

-Any suggestions to make it better will be appreciated ^^
+Any suggestions to make it better are welcomed ^^